MengshanZhao/organic-agri-imputation/README.md

 with enumerator-introduced spelling variation in household names and
 >20% item-level missingness in key empowerment and labor variables.

-Sloppy handling of either problem — imputing badly or failing to match panel records correctly — would bias the treatment effect estimates that the research depends on.
+Sloppy handling of either problem: imputing badly or failing to match panel records correctly would bias the treatment effect estimates that the research depends on.

 This repo documents the pipeline we used to solve both problems